Learn - Concepts

 Related ideas

 - Budget.
-A workspace that holds one set of accounts, categories, items, planner, and history.
+A workspace that holds one set of accounts, categories, flows, planner, and history.
 See Budgets.

 - Auto Pay.
 A label saying your bank or biller pays the bill automatically.
 The app does not pay anything for you.
-See Items.
+See Flows.

 - Match Transactions.
 The toolbar button and dialog for matching bank or uploaded payments, deposits, and transfers to events.
 It can pull them through Plaid or use uploaded files, then lets you confirm which events they belong to.
 See Matching and Resolving.